Strategy Inc.

 Strategy ONE BI software has enterprise UI complexity, but AI-native analytics tools (Copilot, Gemini, Databricks AI) are abstracting away the need to master traditional BI interfaces.
 The interface moat is eroding.

-N/A — Strategy does not control access to any unique public dataset.
+Strategy does not control access to any unique public dataset.
 Bitcoin on-chain data is publicly accessible on explorers like Mempool and Glassnode.

 Michael Saylor's early conviction and capital markets expertise around Bitcoin created a talent scarcity advantage in 2020–2023.
-As Bitcoin treasury strategies proliferate globally, the strategic expertise has commoditised.
+As Bitcoin treasury strategies proliferated globally, the strategic expertise has commoditised.
 AI does not change this dynamic materially.

-N/A — Strategy does not offer a meaningful product bundle.
+Strategy does not offer a meaningful product bundle.
 The combination of BI software and Bitcoin treasury is not a moat-creating bundle; they are structurally unrelated businesses sharing only a balance sheet.

-N/A — Bitcoin is a public blockchain with universally accessible on-chain data.
+Bitcoin is a public blockchain with universally accessible on-chain data.
 Strategy does not own proprietary datasets that compound in value.

-N/A — Strategy is not embedded in any payment or transaction layer.
+Strategy is not embedded in any payment or transaction layer.
 The BI software has no meaningful transaction embedding either.

-N/A — Strategy is not the system of record for any critical business function.
+Strategy is not the system of record for any critical business function.
 Bitcoin is a decentralized ledger not owned by Strategy.

 Growth Analysis